Iceland, October 2006

 Lómagnúpur, South Iceland

 At 767 metres high this ancient sea cliff is the tallest in Iceland.
-It looms some distance inshore, and marks the point where the southern flat farmlands were once submerged by the Atlantic ocean.
+It looms some distance inshore, and marks the point where the

 Farm, North Iceland